eagle-io/docs/source/faq/index.rst

 What browsers do you support and do I need any special software?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We support the latest versions of all major browsers: Chrome 16+, Firefox 16+, Internet Explorer 10+, Safari 6+ and Microsoft Edge.
-You do not need any special plugins or addons, just ensure you have Cookies and Javascript enabled.
-The interface has been designed to work seamlessly across all modern phones and computing devices.
+You do not need any special plugins or addons, just ensure you have **Cookies** and **Javascript enabled**.
+The interface has been designed to work seamlessly across all modern phones, tablets and other computing devices.

 .. |google-chrome-html| image:: chrome.jpg
 	:scale: 50%